GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Setup

 \subsection{GNSS Orbits and Ephemerides}

-We considered a multi-constellation set of GPS, Galileo, and QZSS satellites.
-Truth GNSS orbits were generated using the IGS final orbit products~\cite{Johnston2017}.
-Specifically, SP3 precise ephemeris files provide satellite center-of-mass positions, which were interpolated using cubic splines to obtain satellite positions at the desired epochs.
+We considered a multi-constellation set of GPS, Galileo, and Quasi-Zenith Satellite System (QZSS) satellites.
+Truth GNSS orbits were generated using the International GNSS Service (IGS) final orbit products~\cite{Johnston2017}.
+Specifically, final orbit products provide satellite center-of-mass positions, which were interpolated using cubic splines to obtain satellite positions at the desired epochs.
 Antenna phase center information from ANTEX files was then used to map center-of-mass positions to antenna reference point (ARP) positions.

-To emulate real-time navigation message performance, broadcast ephemerides were retrieved from daily multi-GNSS broadcast ephemeris files (via CDDIS).
-The broadcast ephemerides were used within the measurement models (Section~\ref{sec:gnss_navigation}) to introduce realistic ephemeris and clock modeling errors relative to the SP3 truth.
 The resulting GNSS constellation geometry at the simulation epoch is shown in Figure~\ref{fig:gnss_orbits}.

+To emulate real-time navigation message performance, broadcast ephemerides were retrieved from daily multi-GNSS broadcast ephemeris files via Crustal Dynamics Data Information System (CDDIS).
+The broadcast ephemerides were used within the measurement models (Section~\ref{sec:gnss_navigation}) to introduce realistic ephemeris and clock modeling errors relative to the truth orbits.